 Ensuring your emails are delivered to the inbox and not the spam folder is a team effort.
 WordFly’s responsibility is to provide you with a high quality infrastructure that encourages ISPs to deliver your email.
 Your responsibility is to closely follow email marketing best practices to keep your sender reputation score high.
-Here’s a closer look at what we both need to do to achieve the highest deliverability possible for you.
+Here’s a closer look at what we both need to do to achieve the best inbox deliverability.

 1. IP address with rDNS configured.

 All WordFly customers are assigned an IP address for sending emails and these IPs are configured with rDNS records.
+WordFly offers a shared IP or a dedicated IP option.
 ISPs like to see email from your domain coming from a common IP address.
 Spammers typically use an IP address until it gets blocked and then use another one to send their emails.

-Feedback loops allow ISPs to send abuse complaints back to WordFly (learn about abuse complaints in this post).
+Feedback loops allow ISPs to send abuse complaints back to WordFly.
 The WordFly team will also enlist your IP in all available ISP feedback loops.
-Yahoo is the only feedback loop that requires your assistance to activate because it is domain based (they only activate if you have a postmaster@yourdomain address), we will ask you to set this up during your onboarding phase.
-Not all ISPs offer feedback loops; Verizon, AT&T, Bellsouth, Charter, and Integra do not offer them at this time.
-Gmail has a beta feedback loop program available which WordFly is participating in but gmail abuse complaints still do not show up in email campaign reporting.
+If you sign with a custom DKIM, you'll need to set up the Yahoo feedback loop on your own.
+Not all ISPs offer feedback loops; for example, AT&T, Spectrum Charter, and Integra do not offer them at this time.
+Gmail has a beta feedback loop program available which WordFly is participating in, but Gmail abuse complaints do not show up in email reporting.

 2. Get Permission (signup process).

-3. Ask subscribers to add your “from” name and address to their address book.
+3. Ask subscribers to add your from/reply-to name and address to their contacts.

 WordFly removes hard bounces after 1 bounce, suppressing these addresses from all future mailings.
 It is best practice to remove these addresses immediately.
-Sending to hard bounces again can lead to IP blocks or black listing which require WordFly’s deliverability team to resolve directly with the ISP.
+Sending to hard bounces again can lead to IP blocks which require WordFly’s deliverability team to resolve directly with the ISP.

-OK, we know what you're thinking, "People don't want more email, they just want a weekly or monthly update."
-The possible issue with this method is that people can forget they opted in to receive your email because they don’t hear from your brand.
-ISPs also need to see consistent sending volumes to determine your reputation.
-It is in your best interest to review your email marketing and determine what “consistent volume” means for your organization and then try to maintain that on a regular basis.
+Consistent sending is not only helpful for subscriber engagement, keeping your brand relevant in the inbox, it's also how ISPs monitor your sending.
+ISPs need to see consistent sending volumes to determine your reputation.
+Determine what consistent volume means for your organization and then try to maintain that on a regular basis.
 Try sending more frequent updates and drive customers to your website for information.

 Plain and simple, engagement is extremely important now.
 If ISPs see that subscribers aren’t opening your emails, then they are more likely to send your emails to the spam folder.
 You can try conducting a re-engagement campaign to see if these subscribers are still interested in your emails.
 Try offering discounts or just asking “Are you still interested in our emails?”
 Email marketing is a relationship.
 If your subscribers are still inactive after trying to re-engage, it is better to remove these addresses from your email list to maintain a good reputation.

 Sender Score is primarily determined by the amount of abuse complaints you are receiving from subscribers.
-It also monitors any spam traps or blacklists your IP may have landed on.
+It also monitors any spam traps or blocklists your IP may have landed on.
 Return Path sponsors this free service.
 Sender Scores under 75 are problematic and may start to see blocks by Comcast and other ISPs.
-Keep abuse complaints low.
-Only send to fully opted-in email addresses.
-Never buy a list or send to any email addresses that are not willingly opted-in.
-Set expectations with your subscribers when they sign up around content and mailing frequency.
-Be recognizable to your subscriber with your From/Reply Name and address.
-Ask subscribers to add your sending address to their email client safe senders list.